joe-re/sql-language-server/README.md

 }
 ```

-It will merge them as following:
+It will merge them as follows:

 ```json
 {